 Many people mistakenly think that Medicare will pay for their future long-term care needs.
 That’s probably because prior to 1998 it did.
 But the rules changed with the passage of new legislation.
-Today, Medicare coverage for long-term care services is very limited and it should not be considered a funding source for long-term care expenses.
+Today, Original Medicare coverage for long-term care services is very limited and it should not be considered a funding source for long-term care expenses.

 Medicare is the federal health insurance program for people age 65 and older or those younger who are totally disabled.
 It was created in 1965 under the Social Security Act.
 Medicare is curative or rehabilitative in design.
 There are four different parts to Medicare: